 Thanks for visiting my site.
-I'm currently an Associate Professor of Chemistry at the United States Coast Guard Academy, where I teach Chemistry, Toxicology, and several other courses.
+I'm currently Professor of Chemistry at the United States Coast Guard Academy, where I teach Chemistry, Toxicology, and several other courses.
 I also run a research laboratory with two focuses: 1) The role of metabolism in regulating insulin secretion from pancreatic beta cells of the islets of Langerhans, and 2) the mechanism of action of toxicity of vesicants (blistering agents) like mustard gas.
 I'm particularly interested in how cellular metabolism is affected by exposure to toxicants in both model systems.
 See my publication list for more information on what I do in the laboratory.

 In addition to teaching at the U. S. Coast Guard Academy, I also maintain several websites on the internet for fun and profit.
 My first website was an outline I used throughout graduate school to document all possible references on peroxisome prolfierator-activated receptor alpha (PPARalpha).
 While still available online, it hasn't been updated in years.
 However, it continues to receive a large number of hits. [link]

 After completing my undergraduate degree in Biochemistry & Molecular Biology, I stayed at Penn State to work with Jack Vanden Heuvel, an expert in polymerase chain reaction and a Professor in Agricultural Sciences at Pennsylvania State University microbestshop.com.
 As a graduate student, I learned the real time PCR technique which has since become the gold standard for PCR.
 I developed a training website for real time PCR as a postdoc in part to help train others in the laboratory and for use in conjunction with teaching at Lehigh University. [link]